How a US$4 million loan to a baby wipes producer in the Dominican Republic can help address infant health.

 Many barriers make it hard for women to initiate and sustain breastfeeding.
 Speaking with experts in the Dominican Republic, we found that women lack the opportunity to breastfeed when at work, and lack family and social support when at home.
 Or they simply do not know of the tremendous health benefits of breastfeeding, possibly deluded by myths surrounding it.
 Medical staff are poorly trained on the subject.
 Aggressive (and admittedly brilliant) marketing practices by infant formula companies make bottle-feeding a convenient alternative.

 To increase breastfeeding rates, the public sector typically promotes medical training or lactation rooms.
 But we think that the private sector can contribute without compromising business.
 Our US$4 million loan to Securepharma serves as an excellent example.
-The Inter-American Investment Corporation (IIC) currently finances a new production line for disposable baby wipes in the Dominican Republic.
+IDB Invest (formerly known as Inter-American Investment Corporation) currently finances a new production line for disposable baby wipes in the Dominican Republic.

 Our idea here is simple: Print “health messages” related to breastfeeding on the packages of baby wipes to encourage mothers to breastfeed.
 Why not exploiting the opportunity to directly target mothers with a product that is used regularly, daily and is associated with hygiene and infant care?

 Such messages – with the help of a local communication agency and a health expert – will inform mothers (through images and text) how to breastfeed and why it is beneficial.

 We will test the effectiveness of our intervention through an impact evaluation.
 The idea is to measure the effects of behavior change communication on mother’s breastfeeding knowledge and practice.
 Securepharma kindly agreed to freely distribute the baby wipes in hospitals across the country.
 Not only can our client make this new product known to new mothers, but we will also catch mothers at a critical moment.
 Breastfeeding is more likely to sustain with initiation in the first hour of birth.